You are here

 Oncor’s Solar Photovoltaic (PV) program provides incentives through service providers (e.g., national or local ESCOs or other contractors).
 The current commercial incentive level is $538.80/kW AC and $0.3462/kWh AC based on the installed system.

 Austin Energy’s Power Saver™ Solar Photovoltaics program currently provides a performance based incentive (PBI) provided to customers in the form of a credit on their monthly bill for 10 years.

 CPS Energy’s Solar PV program offers $1.60/watt (AC) for the first 25 kW of capacity ($1.30/watt for remaining capacity output above 25 kW) for commercial projects using a local installer registered with CPS.
 The rebate is $1.30/watt for projects not using a local installer.
 Maximum incentive in both cases is $80,000.
 For larger systems, customers should contact CPS for details.
 Eligibility is determined by a pre-inspection of the site.

 Are there energy efficiency programs sponsored by state government?

 For information on state-sponsored energy efficiency programs, contact the State Energy Conservation Office at the Texas Comptroller of Public Accounts.
 Currently there are no state programs available to federal agencies.

 What additional opportunities are available to me?

-Federal customers whose utilities have area-wide contracts through GSA (e.g., Atmos Energy (Lone Star Gas), CenterPoint Energy, Central Power & Light, CPS Energy, El Paso Electric, Entergy, and Southwestern Public Service Company) may be able to take advantage of 3rd-party financed energy efficiency projects called utility energy services contracts (UESCs).
-Information is available on GSA’s Energy Center of Expertise Library Page.
+Federal customers whose utilities have area-wide contracts through GSA (e.g., Atmos Energy (Lone Star Gas), CenterPoint Energy, CPS Energy, El Paso Electric, Entergy, American Electric Power Service Corp., and Southwestern Public Service Company) may be able to take advantage of 3rd-party financed energy efficiency projects called utility energy services contracts (UESCs).
+Information is available in GSA’s Energy Division Library.
 Federal facilities should contact their account executive to determine the level of each utility's participation.